pustotnik/zenmake/docs/buildconf.rst

     .. note::
-        Parameters in this variable can override parameters in tasks_ and can be overridden by parameters in matrix_.
+        Parameters in this variable can override parameters in tasks_ and can be overridden by parameters in byfilter_.

 .. _buildconf-toolchains: